gmp26/StopTheClock/Readme.md

 Connecting the view up to the game model.

+NB: In this branch we've upgraded angular, and pulled in the angular-ui/bootstrap library.
+These changes are recorded in `bower.json`, so a `bower update` command will cause the new installations to happen.
+`Bower` is reponsible rather than `npm`, since this is a client-side change.

 For this step we're going to need some user interface widgets.
 These will mostly come from [`Bootstrap` (v2.3.2 for now)](http://getbootstrap.com/2.3.2/).
 If we need to use the components that depend on javascript, we'll pull in [`angular-ui/bootstrap`](http://angular-ui.github.io/bootstrap/).
 At time of writing `angular-ui` had not released stable code for `bootstrap-3`.

 1. Let's start by checking that the routeParameters that we tested work in the real app.